Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 tenure_group24-48 Month               1.8242075 1.27364367  2.6363913
 tenure_group48-60 Month               1.5651696 1.06647470  2.3074728
 ```
-Note that, some of these variables presented OR greater than 1, which means that the comparison outcome is more likely than the reference outcome as the predictor increases.
-For example, if the MonthlyCharges increases its values, lower is the customer churn probability, in other words, if the client pays more for the service greater are her/his odds to keep the service.
+Note, some of these variables presented OR bigger than 1, which means that the comparison outcome is more likely than the reference outcome as the predictor increases.
+For example, if the MonthlyCharges increases its values, the lower is the customer churn probability, so if the client pays more for the service, the greater are her/his odds to keep the service.

 ### Predictive Model with Decision Tree

-This is an interesting algorithm, because we use it everyday in our lives.
+The Decision Tree is a curious algorithm because we use it every day in our lives.
 When you wake up, you decide to either take a bus or a subway to work, in this moment you are using a decision tree to make this choice.
 If by any chance you go to work by car, you will arrive in 50 minutes, if you take the subway you will arrive in 30 minutes.
 Each decision you make leaves to another.

-We need to define the decision tree, that is why we will use the "ctree()" function.
+We need to define the decision tree, it is why we will use the "ctree()" function.
 It creates conditional inference decision trees.
-In order to train our model, we will use only three predictors:
+To train our model, we will use only three predictors:

 * Contract
 * tenure_group